aimanwahizam/minesweeper-project/README.md

   Make grid 16x16 for now
     *CAN ADD OTHER DIFFICULTIES I.E. SMALLER AND BIGGER GRIDS*

-Grid should either:
+Grid should have a value of:
-  1. be empty
+  1. 0 - be empty
-  2. have a bomb
+  2. "bomb" have a bomb
-  3. or a number
+  3. or a number 1-8

 User should be able to put a flag on a grid